Michal-Atlas/DawnStorm/dawnstorm.md

 **Abilities** - Professions contain Abilities.
 You gain one of these abilities every `Rank Up` in that skill.
 When you see text in \[\] square brackets, those are prerequisites.
-If the skill has an`Advanced (A)` next to it, you may only choose it after having invested at least 3 Ranks in said Profession.
-If it has a `Master (M)`, choose it after at least 12 Ranks in that and all related Professions.
-Abilities with an `E - Epic` tag should mostly be used by the GM or allowed at the GMs discretion in very powerful campaigns.

 **Specialities** - If a `Profession` lists `Specialities`, you must choose one of them (or an original one if the GM allows) when `Ranking up`,